Artex3428/opinions/README.md

 **opinions**

 This is a website where you can write your opinions easy by filling in a form to display them for yourself or others.
-People will be able to share, comment, like or dislike your opinions.
+People will be able to comment, like or dislike your opinions.
 The form should include the title/opinion, description, argument for or against the opinion, (history, current and future of the opinion), how you would achieve a goal you want or a vision you have about that opinion.